saptarshibasu/azure-study/README.md

   * The change feed provides ordered, guaranteed, durable, immutable, read-only log of these changes
   * Stored as blobs in a special container in the same storage account in Avro format
 * The Table service uses optimistic concurrency checks as the default behavior when you are working with entities
+* Azure Defender for Storage is an Azure-native layer of security intelligence that detects unusual and potentially harmful attempts to access or exploit storage accounts.
+It is applicable for:
+  * Blob Storage
+  * Azure Files
+  * Azure Data Lake Storage Gen2

 ## Azure App Service